ruifigueira/playwright-crx/docs/src/api/class-download.md

 ## async method: Download.path
 * since: v1.8
-- returns: <[null]|[path]>
+- returns: <[path]>

-Returns path to the downloaded file in case of successful download.
+Returns path to the downloaded file for a successful download, or throws for a failed/canceled download.
 The method will wait for the download to finish if necessary.
 The method throws when connected remotely.

 Note that the download's file name is a random GUID, use [`method: Download.suggestedFilename`] to get suggested file name.